itomnat/MovieApp/DEPLOYMENT.md

 ## 📝 Notes

+- React app is now at root level (no client subdirectory)
-- Server files (`index.js`, `routes/`, etc.) are kept for reference but not used by Vercel
+- Server files are ignored by Vercel
 - All API calls go to your Render backend
-- No serverless functions needed
-- Clean separation between frontend and backend
+- Clean, simple deployment structure